 This new feature, added in late 2021, lets you sort through the myriad results on Booking.com to find hotels that are at least doing better than the rest.

-It isn’t as exclusive as some of the other options on this list, as many of the results are big hotel chains.
+It isn’t as exclusive as some of the other websites I use for finding sustainable hotels, and some of the results are big hotel chains.
 (Though not all of them – I found one of my favorite new sustainable hotels through this filter!
 The SLEEP’N Atocha in Madrid, which is a Certified B Corp and carbon-neutral.
 Highly recommended.)

 They’re not necessarily regenerative properties, or community-focused like the others here, but in my experience (after staying in several hotels I’ve found through this filter) they often skip the individual shampoo bottles and other basic improvements.
 That’s progress!

-8. Remember to refuse the things you always mean to refuse at home.
+8. Refuse the things you always mean to refuse at home.